cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/code-snippets.md

 ## Hidden question & answer

-This code creates a question & answer that will appear as a quick answer in site search, but will not appear on the page.
-Use sparingly, as most questions & answers would benefit users if they were seen.
+You can create a question & answer that appears as a quick answer in site search, but does not appear on the page.
+Use this sparingly, as most questions & answers would benefit people if they are seen on pages.

 ```
 <div style="display:none;" class="js-qa js-qa-question">Where can I find the list of essential critical infrastructure sectors?</div>